mitchelljustin/pragmatic-lightning/index.md

 a tough problem that holds back widespread adoption.
 A lot of smart people are trying to come up with solutions.
 Time will tell whether they succeed.*

+*In the real world, both you and the user would likely open a channel with a well-connected hub to route payments as opposed to opening a direct channel.*

 *--- SOME MORE STUFF ABOUT LIQUIDITY TO KEEP READER BUSY ---*

 ## Pay the request

-Once your channel is officially opened, you can finally pay the Weather API for a report.
+Once your channel is officially opened, you can finally purchase a weather report from your API.

-As a reminder, first ask the Weather API for a report.
+As a reminder, first fire off a request.

 ```bash
 $ curl localhost:8000/weather